jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 1) Minimalistic window manager
 1) Search the web for an additional window manager not listed
 1) Install Enlightenment (E17) on Ubuntu
-1) Install Lumina on Fedora 28
+1) Install Lumina on Fedora 28 - Link here

 #### Ubuntu Theme tweaking